 The Top Ten Common Questions About Pressure Washing

 If you’re considering hiring pressure washing services, you likely have a few questions.
 There’s a lot to know about the technology and the process.
-Pressure washing uses highly pressurised spraying water to blast away all kinds of dirt and residues.
-These include algae, grime, mould, loose paint, and chewing gum.
+Pressure washing uses highly pressured spraying water to blast away all kinds of dirt and residues.
+These include algae, grime, mold, loose paint, and chewing gum.
 We can even make short work of construction debris, including dust, paint, and glue residue.

 We can effectively pressure wash many different surfaces.
 These include fences, masonry, buildings, concrete, pavements, driveways, patios, and even some vehicles.
 We are always happy to give you our advice and opinion about the best ways to clean any of your services.

 In addition to water, it can also be helpful to use added chemical cleaners.
 These include specific soaps, sanitisers, disinfectant, and detergents.
 In some cases, natural ingredients such as baking soda, citric acid, or baking soda can also help blast away stains.
 Again, we’re always happy to assess your specific service and provide our expert opinion on how best to get it clean.

 We love answering questions from our clients.
 Here are ten of the most common questions about pressure washing

 - How Do Pressure Washers Work?

 So, does pressure washing just mean scrubbing a surface with a lot of “elbow grease?”
 No way.
 Pressure washers are highly specialised mechanical devices that exude pressurised water.
 Before we understand how a pressure washer works, it’s essential to understand why water and detergents are so effective, both separately and combined.